MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-adrms-restrictions.md

 >
 > **The content is only consumed on the internal network**

-Users are not aware when a label uses HYOK protection rather than cloud-based protection.
-Because of the restrictions and limitations that come with HYOK protection, make sure that you provide clear guidance about the exceptions for when users should select labels that apply HYOK protection.
+Because HYOK protection is an administrator configuration option for a label, user workflows remain the same, irrespective of which key management option you use.

 [Scoped policies](configure-policy-scope.md) are a good way to ensure that only the users who need to apply HYOK protection see labels that are configured for HYOK protection.

 ## Supported scenarios for HYOK

-To apply HYOK protection, you must use Azure Information Protection labels.
-For example, HYOK protection is not supported by directly applying Rights Management templates.
+To apply HYOK protection, use Azure Information Protection labels.

 The following table lists the supported scenarios for protecting content by using labels that are configured for HYOK, and opening (consuming) content that's protected by HYOK.